mattfbacon/aswvc-bylaws-and-constitution/doc.typ

 + Campus Entity Funding
 	+ The ASWVC will entertain funding request for uses that will improve the student experience.
 Entities that may request funding include but are not limited to recognized clubs, students, student organizations, campus programs, departments and divisions of West Valley College, and staff, faculty and administration.
 	+ Funding requests must not exceed the allotted amount in the ASWVC Budget set by the Advisor and Director of Finance.
-		+If the funding request exceeds the allocated amount, the budget may be amended to allocate additional funds for funding requests in general.
+		+ If the funding request exceeds the allocated amount, the budget may be amended to allocate additional funds for funding requests in general.
 	+ All funding of entities on campus by the ASWVC must be approved in a Budget and Finance committee meeting before being put forth to the Senate.
 		+ The campus entity requesting funding must submit an agenda request to the ASWVC Director of Finance seventy-two (72) hours before a regular committee meeting for any action to be taken on the funding request.
 			+ The campus entity must include in the agenda request a description of the purpose for which funding is needed, and the dollar amount of funding needed.